microsoft/php-sdk-binary-tools/README.md

 # Customizing

+## Custom environment setup

 A sript called phpsdk-local.bat has to be put into the PHP SDK root.
 If present, it will be automatically picked up by the starter script.
 A template for such a script is included with the PHP SDK.
 This allows to setup additional environment.

+## Console emulator integration

 The starter scripts can be also easy integrated with the consoles other than standard cmd.exe.
 For the reference, here's an example ConEmu task

 `C:\php-sdk\phpsdk-vc14-x64.bat -cur_console:d:C:\php-sdk\php70\vc14\x64\php-src`

+## Unattended builds

+An elementary functionality to run unattended builds is included.
+See an example on how to setup a simple unattended build task in the doc directory.

 # Upgrading